The store will not work correctly in the case when cookies are disabled.

 Liquid fertilisers

-Don’t apply spring/summer fertiliser after August, as the high levels of nitrogen are not suitable for autumn use.
+- Don’t apply spring/summer fertiliser after August, as the high nitrogen levels are unsuitable for autumn use.

 Overseeding and Caring for Summer Lawns

-Summer lawn care can include watering if there is a drought.
-If required, be careful not to flood the grass by watering once a week.
-In extreme summer heat, 1m squared will need approximately 20 litres of water per week.
+Summer lawn care includes watering if there is a drought.
+When watering your lawn is required, remember not to water it too often, once a week should be enough.
 If drought conditions make the soil very dry and hard, it may require aeration.
-If left unwatered, the grass will turn yellow or brown.
+Be aware that if your grass is left unwatered in these conditions, the grass will turn yellow or brown.

 We have other guides that will help with growing your grass and keeping your lawn in top condition over the spring/summer months: